 3.3 If the Respondent does not acknowledge the arbitration and agree to participate within twenty-one (21) business days, the Applicant will be notified that the Respondent is in default and will be instructed to complete the Arbitration Application.

-3.4 Upon receipt of the Notice to Arbitrate, the Respondent(s) shall have thirty (30) days within which to submit a Response to the Application.
+3.4 Upon receipt of the Notice to Arbitrate, the Respondent(s) shall have thirty (30) business days within which to submit a Response to the Application.
 The Respondent(s) may do so by viewing the filed Application and supporting documents found from the Personal Management Page (view sample management page) of the website and then completing the Arbitration Response form.

 3.5 The Respondent may, as part of the Response, file a counterclaim against the Applicant.
 In the event the Respondent does not assert a counterclaim, their right to do so shall be deemed to have been waived.

 3.6 The Respondent in their Response may request that a hearing is held prior to any decision being made by the assigned arbitrator.

 3.7 The Respondent must submit the following as attachments to their Response: